avndon/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Project on Shell basics, I/O redirections
+Project on shell basics, I/O redirections and filters